 |This article is a part of our New Member Training Guide in the College Lists section.
 Navigate to the next article in the series by following the link at the bottom of this article or return to the New Member Training Guide homepage here.|

-College Search is now in Beta release.
-Utilizing the robust dataset from Peterson's College Data, the feature focuses on the most widely utilized search criteria as determined by our Member Advisory Board.
-The Beta release represents the baseline version of the feature and your feedback will be vital to the expansion and evolution of it moving forward.
+Utilizing the robust dataset from Peterson's College Data, College Search focuses on the most widely utilized search criteria as determined by our Member Advisory Board.
+Additional search criteria and improvements will be added based on member feedback.